ondrej-hex/CLASS/README.md

 - I have been working on automatic generation of logic gate diagrams, which can then be simulated.
 - The equations are currently simplified and solved through a series of laws for manipulating propositional equations.
 This has its reason as I plan on showing the principles used in the future, however I also want to implement Karnaugh maps, which will - both improve the program and help users learn more.
 - Furthermore there will be many more types of practice examples added in the future.
 - I also have some plans on how to further gamify the experience.
+- Many more features for the game mode
+- New overworld map for the game mode